King-Darius/Little-Town-of-Life/README.md

 ## Getting Started

-1. Review the implementation brief for asset download links (CC0) and the proposed file layout.
+1. Review the implementation brief for the proposed project layout and simulation roadmap.
-2. Follow the milestone roadmap to incrementally build the simulator or delegate individual tasks to an agent using the supplied prompts.
+2. Follow the milestone plan to incrementally build the simulator or delegate individual tasks to an agent using the supplied prompts.

 ## Licensing Notes